-An employee holding more than one of the following certificates is eligible to receive only one annual supplement: NBPTS, SCCC or NCSP.
+An employee holding more than one of the following certificates is eligible to receive only one annual supplement: NBPTS, CCC or NCSP.

-- 3. The positions of Speech Pathologist (meeting requirements), School Psychologist, Occupational/Physical Therapist, Audiologist and ROTC employee shall be paid on the above Step Salary Schedule based upon experience, degree and contract status.
-The minimum entry level for the above positions shall be at Step 10 (AC/PSC/CC column); however, actual years of teaching experience must be earned in or out of the District to achieve Step 19 on the salary schedule.
-Effective July 1, 2006, an employee who is assigned to one of the above listed positions who was at Step 18 of the salary schedule during the 2005-2006 school year or who achieves Step 18 in the future will be paid at Step 18 for a period of five (5) school years or until the employee has 19 actual years of teaching experience in or out of the District, whichever occurs first, and will be advanced to Step 19 at that time pursuant to Article VIII, Section A 3 of this Agreement. - 4.
-An exception to the standard established in paragraph 3 above is when the District is required to pay an ROTC employee an annual salary that is greater than that provided by the salary schedule.
-In such cases, the ROTC employee will be paid the higher salary and will not be eligible for future negotiated salary increases until and unless the negotiated salary schedule provides a higher salary than the salary the District is required to pay the ROTC employee. - 5.
-Notwithstanding any other provisions of this Agreement, the salary of an employee granted additional step(s) and/or a higher salary column placement as provided in paragraphs 3 and 4 above who later moves to a different position that does not provide for additional steps and/or a higher salary column placement, will have his/her salary and/or salary column placement appropriately adjusted at the time he/she moves to the different position.
+- 3. The positions of Speech Pathologist (meeting requirements), School Psychologist, Occupational/Physical Therapist, Audiologist and ROTC employee shall be paid based upon experience, appropriate advanced degree and, if applicable, National Certificate.
+As provided in Article VIII, Section A 3, b, the minimum entry level for the above positions shall be an annual base salary of \$47,040 effective March 2, 2015, unless otherwise stipulated elsewhere in this Agreement. - 4.
+An exception to the standard established in paragraph 3 above is when the District is required to pay an ROTC employee an annual salary that is greater than that provided by the Grandfathered Salary or Pay-for-Performance Salary Schedules.
+In such cases, the ROTC employee will be paid the higher salary and will not be eligible for future negotiated salary increases until and unless the negotiated Grandfathered Salary or Pay-for-Performance Salary Schedules provide a higher salary than the salary the District is required to pay the ROTC employee. - 5.
+Notwithstanding any other provisions of this Agreement, the salary of an employee granted additional step(s) and/or a higher Grandfathered Salary or Pay-for-Performance Salary Schedules placement as provided in paragraphs 3 and 4 above who later moves to a different position that does not provide for additional steps/pay and/or a higher salary, will have his/her Grandfathered salary or Pay-for-Performance salary appropriately adjusted at the time he/she moves to the different position. - 6.
+The Parties agree to increase the daily rate of Permanent Substitutes by 2% effective March 2, 2015.